This article originally appeared on VICE Australia.

 VICE: Hey Andrea, have you ever lied to get a job?

-Andrea: Yep, when I first got to Australia I needed money and saw an ad saying, "We're looking for a guy who can cook and manage a small kitchen."
+Andrea: Yep, when I first got to Australia I needed money and saw an ad on Gumtree saying, "We're looking for a guy who can cook and manage a small kitchen."
 So I went to the interview saying I've always worked in a busy kitchen and I was a cook back in Italy.
 All bullshit.

 And they hired you?

 Yeah, they didn't even let me have a proper trial shift.
 They just trusted me.
-I could cook a bit because I learned how to make homemade pasta watching my mom.
+I could cook a bit because I learned how to make homemade pasta watching my mum.
 But, to be honest, for the first five months, I used an Italian website to find recipes.
 I had to study all the things you need to know in a kitchen like food temperatures, how to stock the food properly.

 Did you ever feel bad?